ICanBoogie/ActiveRecord/README.md

 ### Name of the table

-The `T_NAME` key specifies the name of the table.
+The `NAME` key specifies the name of the table.
 If a table prefix is defined by the connection, it is used to prefix the table name.
 The `name` and `unprefixed_name` properties returns the prefixed name and original name of the table: